chicagoquant/chicagoquant.github.io/cheat-cpp.md

 #### Usage - variant (type-safe union)

 - not allowed to allocate additional memory dynamically on heap
-- can not stre references, arrays or void
+- can not take references, arrays or void
 - all the types must be specified in template parameters
 - use `std::monostate` as first argument if first argument is not default constructible type
 - `index()`, `visit()`, `get<T>()`, `variant_size<V>::value == variant_size_v<V>`, `variant_alternative<V>::type == variant_alternative_t<V>`